 While learning FPGAs or embedded systems, generating a square wave is probably one of the simplest experiments to try out.
 Doing this exercise helps the learner get familiar with IOs, their configuration, and simple language constructs.
 This article talks about how to generate a square wave using FPGA.
 Although this article uses Numato Lab Mimas A7 for implementing and testing the code, the underlying theory and code should be applicable to any development board or FPGA currently available in the market.
 Since the concept is very simple, no vendor-specific IP needs to be used either.
 The code is written in Verilog but can be converted to VHDL with minimal effort.

 - Xilinx Vivado Design suite or Web pack (Download from Xilinx for free.
 Registration required)

 - Mimas Artix 7 FPGA Development Board or a similar board

 - Mimas A7 Configuration downloader software (available at product page)

 The Theory Behind Generating Square Wave

-While there are more than one ways to do this, implementing a clock divider/scaler is the most popular and simplest option.
+While there is more than one way to do this, implementing a clock divider/scaler is the most popular and simplest option.
 Clock dividers can be implemented on most if not all FPGAs and they use very limited resources.
-A clock divider simply count the incoming high frequency clock and toggle the output at every x number of incoming clock.
+A clock divider simply counts the incoming high-frequency clock and toggle the output at every x number of incoming clock.